lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 <div style="page-break-after: always;"></div>

-stones, the latter in various positions, thus displaying the de- grees of their convexity.
+stones, the latter in various positions, thus displaying the degrees of their convexity.

 A platform erected a few feet from the ground was covered with blankets.
-After the betting was closed—that sounds quite modern !—and the articles had been given into the custody of the managers, they seated themselves on this plat- form, surrounded by a crowd of spectators, while the players, two in number, sat down to the game between the two divisions into which they arranged themselves.
+After the betting was closed—that sounds quite modern !—and the articles had been given into the custody of the managers, they seated themselves on this platform, surrounded by a crowd of spectators, while the players, two in number, sat down to the game between the two divisions into which they arranged themselves.